Why Practice Wild Animal Play?

 The ‘Wild Animal Play’ course is organized into ‘weeks’ for you below.
 Each week will introduce new movements and practices.
 It is recommended that you allow at least 30 minutes each day to work on the practices.
 Do not feel you need to rush through it, you can spend more than one week on each section, and in fact it is possible to spend months or even years on each animal if you wish (although at this stage I recommend working through all of the animals sooner than this so that you become exposed to the range of different movements of each of the five animals).

 It is recommended that you also keep a Practice Journal of your experiences, insights and challenges as you progress through this course.
 This will help to focus your practice and gain more from it.
 This is also one of the requirements for those who wish to pursue Level III certification with Long White Cloud Qigong.
 You can download a Practice Journal Template for this course as a pdf hereL wap-practice-journal, or a word document here: wap-practice-journal

-This course is offered free of charge supported by your donations.
+This course is offered on a Give Freely, Receive Freely basis..
 It takes a great deal of time and effort to develop the material for these courses.
 Your donations help us to continue to offer these courses and to be able to put the resources required into developing further courses.
-You can read a little about this concept at http://www.givefreelyreceivefreely.com/ and if you wish to make a donation you can do so here
+You can read a little about this concept at http://www.givefreelyreceivefreely.com/

 Follow the links below to go to the week you are up to: